NWChemEx/PluginPlay/docs/source/developer/design/memoization.rst

 The search also returned a number of StackOverflow and blog posts pertaining to memoization in C++.
-Generally speaking these posts all detail how to memoize functions by wrapping them and in manners akin to how the above libraries do so.
+Generally speaking these posts all detail how to memoize functions by wrapping them using techniques akin to how the above libraries perform memoizations.
+Most of our considerations seem to be out of scope for the resources I found.

 .. note::